lifestreamy/TreeBuilder/README.md

 # Setup

-For now use https://www.jitpack.io to add this library (add the code below to build.gradle), see examples folder for usage scenarios.
+For now, use [Jitpack](https://www.jitpack.io) to add this library (add the code below to build.gradle), check the `examples` folder for different usage scenarios and explanations.

 [Link to the library on jitpack](https://www.jitpack.io/#lifestreamy/TreeBuilder)